Keith Millen

 Keith Derek Millen (born 26 September 1966) is an English football manager and former player who played as a centre back.
-He was most recently manager of Carlisle United.
+He was most recently manager of AFC Croydon Athletic.

 Millen was appointed as Steve Coppell's successor, after Coppell chose to resign from Bristol City and retire from football.
 Millen spent most of his professional career at Brentford, where he reached the Associate Members' Cup final in 1985, and won the Football League Third Division in 1992.
 After leaving Brentford in 1994, he finished his playing career with Watford and Bristol City.
 Following retirement, Millen remained at City as a member of the coaching staff.
 He was caretaker manager at Ashton Gate following Gary Johnson's departure towards the end of the 2009–10 season.
 He took charge of nine competitive matches, winning five, drawing three and losing once.
 He was caretaker manager at Crystal Palace for 4 matches in the 2013–14 season winning one drawing one and losing 2.
 He was again appointed caretaker manager at Crystal Palace on 14 August 2014.
 On 27 August 2014 Neil Warnock was appointed full-time manager and at that time Millen's role at the club was not certain.
 However, on 12 September 2014 it was reported that Warnock was happy for Millen to continue in the role of assistant manager at Crystal Palace.
 Millen was re-appointed as caretaker manager on 27 December 2014 after Warnock was sacked following a poor run of results.
 On 2 January 2015, Alan Pardew was appointed to replace Warnock, and Millen reverted to assistant manager.
 On 9 January 2017, after Sam Allardyce was appointed as manager, Millen left Crystal Palace.

 Playing career

 Brentford

-After spells as an apprentice at Southampton and Crystal Palace, Millen also spent time as a junior at Brentford, before turning professional in 1983.
-Between then and 1993 he made 305 League appearances for the club, scoring 17 goals.
+After spells as an apprentice at Southampton and Crystal Palace, Millen spent time as a junior at Brentford, before turning professional in 1983.
+Between then and 1994, he made 305 League appearances for the club, scoring 17 goals.
 He helped Brentford reach the final of the Associate Members' Cup in 1985, where they were defeated 3–1 by Wigan Athletic at Wembley Stadium.

 He helped the club to the Football League Third Division title in 1991–92, and earned a testimonial match against Tottenham Hotspur in 1993 following ten years as a professional.